 If your wife is constantly on her phone and not engaged at the moment and present to you and what you are both doing, that’s a clear emotionally distant wife sign.

-If you think she might have a Cell Phone Addiction, review some of the sure signs of that and check out some of my proven steps to help with that.
+If you think she might have a Cell Phone Addiction (click to read on my site), review some of the sure signs of that and check out some of my proven steps that I KNOW will help with that.

 11. Indifference towards you, even in an argument